How do travel bloggers afford to travel? This is my own story.

 TAKING THE PLUNGE

-When I decided to go travelling, I advertised stuff for sale on Craigslist: books, kitchen appliances, furniture, old cameras, games, perfume, clothes: everything.
+When I decided to go travel, I advertised stuff for sale on Craigslist: books, kitchen appliances, furniture, old cameras, games, perfume, clothes: everything.
 I sold a lot of stuff and put all of the earnings straight into my travel fund.
 I made over $1,000 from this.
 I had worked both as a full-time graphic designer and freelance photographer and graphic designer without spending much for about a year before the trip.
 I left Canada with US $10,000 and didn’t start working for nearly another year into my travel.
 I also have a savings account with Tangerine, which started generating really good interest once I had reached a few thousand dollars.
 If you’re in Canada, you can use my orange key 20100771S1 and we each get $50 when you open an account with them and deposit $100.

 TRAVELING TO CHEAP DESTINATIONS

 I’ll have a separate post soon about how much it cost me to travel through South East Asia, but it is no coincidence that I settled there while I figured out how I could make long-term travel profitable.

 Everything in South East Asia is cheap, from accommodation to food, to transportation, and this made it possible for me to generate enough income to not have to dip into my savings account so much after a while.
 When I converted to bicycle touring, at some point my daily cost of living was under US $10 per day!
 At the present time, I do not make enough money to live of my online earnings in places like Europe or North America, but there’s a way around that too!
 Couchsurfing and Warmshowers are great help, but keep reading for more.